Peru 3 – Sacred Valley (Cusco, Písac, Ollantaytambo, Machu Picchu)

 Lucky me, to have a 2008, a 2011, and now a 2024 visit to the Sacred Valley, each time with at least one of my daughters, whose company is wonderful and whose Spanish gets me out of jams.

-This trip, Laura rejoined me, bringing along with her partner, Marc, for the first time.
+This trip, Laura rejoined me, bringing along her partner, Marc, for the first time.
 It seemed fitting to suggest a trip to see the Inca and pre-Inca ruins since Marc and Laura are building a house of stone themselves.

 Here's Marc at the beginnings of the shop he was building